r3mcos3/home-assistant-config/README.md

 ![GitHub watchers](https://img.shields.io/github/watchers/r3mcos3/home-assistant-config?style=social) ![GitHub stars](https://img.shields.io/github/stars/r3mcos3/home-assistant-config?style=social) ![GitHub followers](https://img.shields.io/github/followers/r3mcos3?style=social)

-## Due to massive crash off the server i'm running Home Assistant on
-##  it will contain less files, Because i'm building it from the ground up!!

 ## About

 I'm not that good in writing english, so here's my README.md

 For me this is for fun and i'm in no way an expert in Github, Home Assistant, or what so ever.

 Feel free to contribute to my project and i see what i can do.